 The Korean War

-At the start of the Cold War, the U.S. intervenes when Soviet-supported North Korea tries to invade the south.
-With the North Korean army pushing farther into the south, General Douglas MacArthur launches an amphibious assault on Inchon.
-The assault on the west coast of Korea leads to recapturing the South Korean capital of Seoul.
+With the North Korean Army pushing further into the south, Gen. Douglas MacArthur launched an amphibious assault on Inchon.
+The assault on the west coast of Korea led to recapturing the South Korean capital of Seoul.

-After disobeying presidential orders, MacArthur was relieved of his command.
+After disobeying presidential orders and pursuing a plan to expand the Korean War into China, MacArthur was relieved of his command.
 He was replaced by Gen. Matthew Ridgway, who held off the Communist north while peace negotiations dragged on.
-When President Dwight Eisenhower taking office, negotiations continued until 1953 when a peace treaty was signed, ending the Korean War.

-- Inchon Landing: Led by Gen. MacArthur, U.S. and South Korean forces land at the port of Inchon, forcing the North Korean army to retreat up the Korean peninsula.
+- Inchon Landing (Sept.
+15, 1950): Led by Gen. MacArthur, U.S. and South Korean forces land at the port of Inchon, forcing the North Korean Army to retreat up the Korean peninsula.

-- Operation Ripper: The fourth and final Battle of Seoul.
+- Operation Ripper (March 1951): The fourth and final Battle of Seoul.
 The battle began with the largest artillery strike of the war.
 The capital of Seoul was liberated on March 14, 1951.

-- Battle of Heartbreak Ridge: A monthlong battle with a massive amount of artillery and airstrikes.
+- Battle of Heartbreak Ridge (September to October 1951): A monthlong battle with a massive amount of artillery and airstrikes.

 - Gen. Douglas MacArthur: Led the United Nations forces during the Korean War.